peng8350/JPTabBar/README.md

-1.About badge function can not drag, drag, disappear and so on, this problem occurred in a part of millet mobile phone model, the original author is Through the suspension window to achieve the explosive effect of badges, such mobile phones by default does not open the suspension window permissions
+1.About badge function can not drag, drag, disappear and so on, this problem occurred in a part of millet mobile phone model, the original author is Through the suspension window to achieve the explosive effect of badges, such mobile phones by default does not open the suspension window permissions<br>
 2.Flip animation failure problem, because HUAWEI Part 7 mobile phones do not support setRotationY and setRotationX,The Flip animation is called setRotationY